 Breastfeeding does not make the breasts saggy, it is pregnancy hormones that impact ligaments that hold the breasts shape.

 There is no evidence that breastfeeding causes tooth decay.
-The nipple sits at the back of the throat, well away from the teeth.
-Dentists recommend breastfeeding as a top tip to reduce tooth decay.
+The nipple sits at the back of the baby’s mouth, well away from the teeth.
+If baby is actively sucking then he is also swallowing, so pooling breast milk in the baby’s mouth should not to be an issue.

 The size of your breasts does not determine the quality or amount of breastmilk you produce.

 There are a number of ways to know your baby is getting enough milk.
-Babies should be actively feeding (with an open mouth wide-pause-close mouth type of suck) between 8-12 times over a 24 hour period.
-Counting nappies and observing babies responses e.g. is baby active and alert, does he have a good colour, and is baby satisfied following a feed.
+When a baby is breastfeeding well his mouth will be wide open, bottom lip curled down, chin touching the breast and just a small gap for his nose to breathe.
+You will see a pause at the point of his chin after he opens to the maximum and before he closes his mouth, so that one suck is (open mouth wide > pause > close mouth type of sucking).
+Baby will typically breastfeed between 8-12 times over a 24 hour period.
+Looking at nappy output and observing responses e.g. is baby active and alert, does he have a good colour, and is baby satisfied following a feed are all good indicators that breastfeeding is going well.

 Breastmilk doesn’t change much in terms of nutritional content and calories regardless of the diet of the mum.
 The quality or the amount of breastmilk is not affected by diet.
-The mother should eat a balanced diet depending on her appetite for her own health.
+The mother should eat a balanced diet depending on her appetite for her own health and make sure she stays hydrated.

 There are very few medicines that a mother cannot take safely whilst breastfeeding.
 A very small amount of medicine enters the milk at such a small quantity that it does not cause any concern.
 Safe alternatives are usually available for medicines that have been deemed unsafe.
-Information on what medicines are safe can be found at the Breastfeeding Networks Drugs in Breastmilk Website: www.nationalbreastfeedinghelpline.org.uk
+Information on what medicines are safe can be found at the Breastfeeding Network website.